marymlucas/marymlucas.github.io/_pages/about.md

 ### 2024
 - April 2024:
   - Co-author on a paper from our lab accepted to the [22nd International Conference on Artificial Intelligence in Medicine (AIME 2024)](https://aime24.aimedicine.info/){:target="_blank"}, Salt Lake City, UT.
-  - Inducted into the Drexel University chapter of [Upsilon Pi Epsilon](https://upe.acm.org/){:target="_blank"}, the international honor socery for the computing and information disciplines.
+  - Inducted into the Drexel University chapter of [Upsilon Pi Epsilon](https://upe.acm.org/){:target="_blank"}, the international honor society for the computing and information disciplines.
 - Mar 2024:
   - Co-author on two papers from our lab accepted to the [12th IEEE International Conference on Health Informatics (IEEE ICHI 2024)](https://ieeeichi2024.github.io/){:target="_blank"}, Orlando, FL.
   - Invited to attend, with full funding, the ECOG-ACRIN Spring 2024 Group Meeting in Baltimore, MD as an [Edith Peterson Mitchell, MD Health Equity Travel Scholarship](https://ecog-acrin.org/research/mentorship/travel-scholarships/){:target="_blank"} alumna.